solvialab/infragate-landing/docs/guide.md

 ## Marketplace Deployment

-> **Status: Planned** â€” OCI Marketplace listing is planned for a future release.
+> **Status: Planned** — OCI Marketplace listing is planned for a future release.
 The deployment flow below documents the intended experience.
 For now, use the [Existing OKE cluster](#existing-oke-cluster-deployment) or [Single-node k3s](#single-node-k3s-deployment) paths.

 ### What the customer gets